FrancescoCrovella/DataAnalysis/README.md

-# These .ipynb file are my first data analyses executed by using Python on different topics.
+# These .ipynb file are my first data analyses executed by using Python on different topics

 - Anaconda Navigator 3
 - Jupyter Notebook